EVA Air: Special liveries

 In October 2005, EVA Air launched a campaign with Japanese company Sanrio to create the "Hello Kitty Jet," featuring the popular Japanese character.
-Using the airline's A330-200, the exterior adopted a livery of Hello Kitty characters.
+Using the airline's A330-200, the exterior adopted a livery featuring Sanrio characters.
 A year later, the airline launched a second Hello Kitty Jet.
 The aircraft featured a Hello Kitty motif on exterior and interior furnishings and features.
-Both aircraft were used to serve Japanese destinations, and from mid–July 2007, also Taipei-Hong Kong routes.
-The original Hello Kitty livery was retired in 2009, but in 2011 EVA Air announced its return in redesigned form to mark the carrier's 20th anniversary and renew interest in Japanese tourism.
-For this occasion, EVA Air had ordered brand-new Airbus A330-300s to be painted in an all-new Hello Kitty livery, which the first three were the Hello Kitty with Magic Stars, Hello Kitty Loves Apples, and Hello Kitty Around the World.
+Both aircraft were used to serve Japanese destinations, and from mid-July 2007, Taipei-Hong Kong routes.
+The original Hello Kitty livery was retired in 2009, but in 2011, EVA Air announced its return in redesigned form to mark the carrier's 20th anniversary and renew interest in Japanese tourism.
+For this occasion, EVA Air had ordered brand-new Airbus A330-300s to be painted in an all-new Hello Kitty livery, known as Hello Kitty with Magic Stars, Hello Kitty Loves Apples, and Hello Kitty Around the World.

 After the introduction of the "refreshed" Hello Kitty Livery on three EVA Air A330s, EVA Air decided to introduce two additional Hello Kitty A330 jets, launched in May and June 2012.
 The fourth and fifth Hello Kitty jets are known as Hello Kitty Speed Puff and Hello Kitty Happy Music respectively.
-In 2013, the carrier rolled out its sixth Hello Kitty jet Hand in Hand, this time on a Boeing 777-300ER, until it was repainted into the new EVA Air livery in May 2021.
-The aircraft featured all the main characters from the Sanrio family.
-In 2015, the seventh and final Hello Kitty jet, Kikilala-themed Shining Star Boeing 777-300ER, rolled out, until it was re-themed into Besties.
+In 2013, the carrier rolled out its sixth Hello Kitty jet, Hand in Hand, this time on a Boeing 777-300ER, until it was repainted in the new EVA Air livery in May 2021.
+The aircraft featured popular Sanrio characters.
+In 2015, the seventh and final Hello Kitty jet, the Boeing 777-300ER Shining Star, featuring the Little Twin Stars and My Melody, rolled out, until it was re-themed into Besties.